 You need to ensure your format is clear and clean throughout, including the same font and size for the body text and headers.
 Don’t overpower your profile with irrelevant visuals and funky colours.
 Stick to those that are in line with the rest of your brand.
-For example, here at CareerAddict, we have specific fonts and colours (black and orange) which are transferred throughout all materials, including social media.
+For example, here at CareerAddict, we have specific fonts and colours (black and orange) which are transferred throughout all materials, including our social media channel.

 6. Write the Company History in Chronological Order

 Jumping from the past to the present and back again will only confuse your reader, which is why you need to list the company’s history in a chronological format.
 Whether this is done in the form of a timeline or paragraphs is entirely up to you.
 What’s critical is to make sure that it flows and that it makes sense to the reader.

 When doing so, it’s essential not to get bogged down by too many details.
 Instead, you should list key achievements to show how your company got to where it is today.
 If you’re a small business, you can write information about the establishment and development of the brand.